-Warm half of the oil in a skillet over a medium-high heat and sear the short ribs on all sides in two batches so you don't overcrowd the skillet.
+- Warm half of the oil in a skillet over medium-high heat and sear the short ribs on all sides in two batches so you don't overcrowd the skillet.
 Make sure to sear until you have a nice mahogany crust.

-Put the short ribs in the slow cooker once browned, in one layer with the bone on the top as far as possible.
+- Put the short ribs in the slow cooker once browned, in one layer with the bones facing up.

-Add the onion, celery and carrot to the skillet along with the remaining oil.
+- Add the onion, celery, and carrots to the skillet along with the remaining oil.
 Reduce the heat slightly, as needed, so the vegetables don't burn.

-As it starts to simmer, add the balsamic vinegar, tomato paste, broth, thyme and bay leaf.
+- As it starts to simmer, add the balsamic vinegar, tomato paste, broth, rosemary, and bay leaf.
 Bring to a simmer then pour over the short ribs.

 - For maximum flavor and tenderness we recommend Certified Angus Beef® brand beef short ribs